Droopnath Ramphul State College: Benevolent Club

-The benevolent club of DRSC has helped the entire school community and throughout the year, various activities were carried out for noble causes.

 Each year, the benevolent club organises activities to raise funds, in order to help those in need.

 Chess Club

 Chess Club was revived by Geet Dussoye and Geshna Dussoye, along with the Club Coordinator, Miss Predita Gunput, a Biology Educator in May 2024.

 On 30 May 2024, DRSC had their annual Fun & Food Day, and the chess club has hosted their first chess tournament where students and even teaching and non-teaching staffs could participate.
 The winner of that competition was Krivant Choytoo, student in Grade 12.

 On 19 July 2024, the club hosted their second chess tournament (beginner-friendly version) of the year.
 On this tournament, only students could participate in it as it was done during a normal school day.

 Computer Club

 Computer Club (formlerly Code For DRSC) was set up by Nikhil Purlackee and Divya Taukoordoss, along with Computer Science Educators, Miss Bhavna Burrun, Mrs Koosladevi Dosieah, and Mrs Pooja Soorjonowa.
 This club is one of the few clubs that is supported by an external organisation, Code for Mauritius.

 On 21 June 2024, DRSC had their annual Prize Giving Ceremony and the Code For DRSC executive members had coordinated the event to ensure its smooth running.